-When you need to borrow money without collateral the loan you are going for is variously called a personal loan, unsecured loan or signature loan.
+When you need to borrow money without collateral, the loan you are going for is variously called a personal loan, unsecured loan or signature loan.
 It amounts to a lender trusting that you will pay the money back on time, with interest.
 Such loans usually have higher interest rates than mortgages or loans secured with some property and lower limits on how much you can borrow because the lender is assuming more risk.
-Unsecured loans are common in small businesses for operating expenses, but you can get one for some temporary expense like a medical bill, for example.
+Unsecured loans are common in small businesses for operating expenses, but you can get one for some temporary expense, such a medical bill.

 Make a list of all your current loans or debts, such as mortgages or credit cards.
 Assemble records showing your bank accounts, especially any savings, and other assets, such as cars, that are paid in full.
 Get pay records for the past several months and, for a large loan, some proof of continued employment.

 Apply to your current financial institution for a personal loan.
 Provide all the requested information and specify how much you need, what the purpose is and the length of loan you need.
 Provide proof of potential resources if you just want a short-term loan until you collect a debt or fee or qualify for a refund.

 Explain how much you can afford to pay monthly or when you would expect to pay the loan in full if you expect some money to come in.
 Check payment options; some personal loans require monthly payments, others accept only interest monthly with a full payoff at some specified time.

 Pursue Other Options